-Future minimum payments under the agreement as of September 30, 2023 are as follows:
+Future minimum payments under the agreement as of September 30, 2024 are as follows:

 Years Ending September 30,

-2024 \$ 23,161

-2025 24,346
+2025 \$ 2026 24,346 25,592

-2026 25,592
+25,592

 2027 26,901

 2028 28,278

-Thereafter 367,973
+2029 29,724

+Thereafter3 338,248

-\$ 496,251
+\$ 473,089

 The note receivable is stated at the amount management expects to collect.
-Management provides for probable uncollectible amounts through a charge to earnings and a credit to a valuation allowance based on its assessment of the current status of the note.
+Management provides for probable uncollectible amounts through a charge to earnings and a credit to a valuation allowance based on its assessment of the current status of the note, historical experience, current conditions and reasonable and supportable forecasts.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to note receivable.
-At September 30, 2023, management deemed the note receivable to be fully collectible and accordingly, an allowance for uncollectible amounts was not considered necessary.
+At September 30, 2024 and 2023, management deemed the note receivable to be fully collectible and accordingly, an allowance for expected credit losses was not considered necessary.